charleneweiss/charleneweiss.github.io/index.md

 Furthermore, I am passionate about promoting inclusivity and diversity in the academic community.

 ## News

+<span style="color:gray">Oct 24</span>: I have taken on a substitute professorship for Geometry at *Otto von Guericke University Magdeburg*.

 <span style="color:gray">Aug 24</span>: My paper [Nontrivial t-designs in polar spaces exist for all t](https://doi.org/10.1007/s10623-024-01471-1) was published in *Designs, Codes and Cryptography*.